Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_02_Using_Integrated_Memory_Controller_with_NoC/README.md

 |              |                                | AXI Write Bandwidth   |  12500   |

-The address region of each TG is set through the address editor (described in the next section).
+The address region of each TG will be set through the address editor (described in the next section).
 The Tcl commands to set these properties on the TGs are:
 ``` tcl